DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Additional Experiments and Results

 \paragraph{Scenario Specialized Policy.} Inspired by \cite{cheng2024extreme}, we use a scandot encoder and a privileged information estimator, as mentioned in Section \ref{sup:specialist}.
 To this end, we will not use this setting for experiments on multi-terrains.

-\paragraph{Distillation-based Method.} Inspired by \cite{zhuang2023robot}, which trained a unified policy using online distillation via DAgger \cite{chen2020learning}.
+\paragraph{Distillation-based Method.} Inspired by \cite{zhuang2023robot}, which trained a unified policy using online distillation via DAgger \cite{ross2011reduction}.
 We trained a policy via online distillation, where the unified policy learn from multiple single specialized policies via supervision.

-\paragraph{Ablation on Diffusion Planner.} In this setting, we remove the autoregressive diffusion planner, which provides humanoid motion imagery to the HMI-conditioned unified policy.
-Due to the lack of humanoid motion imagery, we train the discriminator using the standard implementation of AMP \cite{peng2021amp}, in which we sample transitions from offline trajectories collected from specialized policies.
+\paragraph{Ablation on Diffusion World Model.} In this setting, we remove the autoregressive diffusion world model.
+Due to the lack of motion guidance, we train the discriminator using the standard implementation of AMP \cite{peng2021amp}, in which we sample transitions from offline trajectories collected from specialized policies.

-\paragraph{Ablation on HMI-conditioned RL.} In this setting, we use the action output by the autoregressive diffusion planner directly rather than state predictions for RL guidance.
-This setting aims to demonstrate that diffusion directly predicts actions with poor performance, as illustrated in \ref{sup:experiments}, therefore, using prediction and reinforcement learning training on more continuous state spaces can achieve dynamically feasible multi-terrain adaptation.
+\paragraph{Ablation on Goal-conditioned RL.} In this setting, we use the action output by the autoregressive diffusion world model directly rather than state predictions for RL guidance.
+This setting aims to demonstrate that diffusion directly predicts actions with poor performance, as illustrated in \ref{sup:experiments}; therefore, using prediction and reinforcement learning training on more continuous state spaces can achieve dynamically feasible multi-terrain adaptation.